ngntrgduc/Batch-page-loader/README.md

 - [ ] Comment feature in textarea
 - [x] Add shortcut to open options page
 - [ ] More levels for group, group can contain other groups?
+- [x] Alt + click to termporary disable/ignore link when open tabs in group

 ## Contributing
 If you found a bug or want to contribute, feel free to open an issue/pull requests.
 All contributions are welcomed.